 Cut the apple into quarters and remove seeds.
 Leaving the peel on is entirely up to you.
 Add the apple and the spices to the saucepan and stir consistently to prevent burning.

 With a blender, food processor, or immersion blender, blend the soup until it becomes a thick puree.
-Serve hot and garnish with pumpkin seeds and fresh ground pepper.
+Serve hot and garnish with pumpkin seeds and fresh ground black pepper.